 Self-Care for Kids

-At Ready4K, we talk and write a lot about parental self-care.
+At Ready4K, we talk and write a lot about parental self-care and social emotional learning.
 It’s absolutely key that every caregiver find time and strategies to de-stress and relax even if it’s just for 5 – 10 minutes a day.
 Our Director of Content, Rebecca Honig has a number of small strategies that work for her (my favorite is saying the word “toast”).
 But mine is nearly always the same: I need a hot shower and/or a cup of coffee or tea.
 I can then take on the challenge (or at least survive it).
 Really, self-care can be anything that you do for you that leads you to a better sense of well-being.

 And kids actually need self-care too!
 But how do we help kids learn to care for themselves?

 The tricky part with kids and big feelings (or behaviors) is that it can be REALLY hard to tell what’s causing them.
 Often, it’s a combination of lots of things, with some of those things being out of our control.
 But the great news is that you don’t have to know why you’re feeling a certain way in order to calm down and feel better.
 Teaching your child how to take a moment to care for themselves and their emotions can make a big difference.
 For everyone.

 When this resource from our partner, the Wisconsin Department of Children and Families, came across my desk, I knew it needed to be shared with a wider audience.
 It’s a Feelings Thermometer!
 The Feelings Thermometer uses visuals to help kids gauge how they’re feeling in that moment.
 And there are 4 reasons why we think you’ll want to share it with your families.